jradbayrem/FooBarQix/Readme.md

 - Travis: As a build management Tool
 ```

+## Implementation Reviews

+### Review 1

+After finishing the Step 2, we made a review and we decided to refactor the code and implement the Strategy Design Pattern by:

+- Creating a common Strategy interface that defines a compute method

+- Creating a ContainsStrategy and DivideStrategy that implements the common interface and apply the needed filter

+- Creating a FooBarQixStrategy that implements the common interface and accept an Array of strategies to execute them

+### Review 2

+Once finished, we realized that the strategy pattern made our code more complex.
+And we concluded that it is more oriented to be divided into components rather than strategies.
+So we implemented the Composite Design Pattern by:

+- Creating a base component interface

+- Creating two leaves (Divide and Contains)

+- Creating the Computing composite.

 # Run

 To run the project you need to open the command line.